Summary

 THE FINAL WORD...

-It is easy to wear the tie correctly.
+It is easy to wear a tie correctly.
 This is done by following a few simple rules recalled in this article.

-What is really difficult, however, is to honor the romantic character of the tie.
-This cannot really be learned and perhaps it will even take a lifetime to achieve it.
-At least if I don't succeed, I'll die trying.
-I just hope my deathbed outfit is put together by someone who reads this article.
+What is really difficult, however, is to honor the romantic nature of the tie.
+It is not really learned and may even take a lifetime to achieve.
+At least, if I do not succeed, I will die trying.
+I just hope that my deathbed outfit will be composed by someone who has read this article.

-Come on, see you soon for new celebrations!
+Come on, see you soon for more fun!